Truck Accidents & Toxic Exposure

 Call Our Attorneys in South Carolina at (800) 777-7777

 When trucks carrying hazardous materials are involved in major collisions, people can be exposed to these toxic substances.
 Whether a gasoline truck crashes, spilling its contents onto the highway or a tractor-trailer transporting a hazardous gas is involved in an accident, releasing the gas into the air, the consequences can be immense.
-Truck drivers, other motorists, and even innocent bystanders can all be exposed to toxic substances or at risk of explosions and fires.
+Hence, truck drivers, other motorists, and even innocent bystanders can all be exposed to toxic substances or at risk of explosions and fires.
 These types of accidents tend to lead to very serious, catastrophic injuries and death.

 If you or your loved one was injured due to toxic exposure as a result of a truck accident, contact Anastopoulo Law Firm for a free consultation.
-Our South Carolina truck accident attorneys have spent more than 25 years fighting for the rights of individuals and families throughout the state.
+Our South Carolina attorneys have spent more than 25 years fighting for the rights of individuals and families throughout the state.
 We strive to recover the maximum compensation you are owed for your injuries, pain and suffering, and other damages.

 Dangerous Substance Categories

 The Federal Motor Carrier Safety Administration (FMCSA) regulates the commercial transportation of hazardous materials.
 If a truck transports hazardous materials, it must be properly labeled in accordance with federal law.
 Also, under FMSCA regulations, all hazardous materials must be classified according to one of nine categories.

 These nine categories of dangerous and/or hazardous materials and substances include:

 - Flammable liquids